wuyingki/WorkBetter/OKEsetup.md

   - **Route Table:** `Default Route Table for oke-cluster`
   - **Public Subnet:** `Allow public IP addresses for instances in this Subnet`
   - **DNS Resolution:** `Use DNS Hostnames In This Subnet`
-  - **DNS Label:** `loadbalancer2`
   - **DHCP Options:** `Default DHCP Options for oke-cluster`
   - **Security Lists:** `oke-loadbalancers`

-With the five subnets connected, we are ready to create a Kubernetes cluster.
+**NOTE**: You have completed the five subnets.
+We are ready to create a Kubernetes cluster.